Impetigo DiagnosisAI Template IconToolbar IconShare Icon

 Skin infection trauma

 Impetigo is highly contagious, spreading easily through direct contact with infected skin or contaminated objects.
-Close living conditions, such as in schools or daycare centers, facilitate the spread among children, making awareness of impetigo contagious nature crucial.
+Close living conditions, such as those found in schools or daycare centers, facilitate the spread of impetigo among children, making awareness of its contagious nature crucial.

 If left untreated, impetigo can lead to complications such as post-streptococcal glomerulonephritis, particularly in those with darker skin tones.
-Prompt topical treatment is essential to manage symptoms and prevent further spread of this bacterial skin infection.
+Prompt topical treatment is crucial for managing symptoms and preventing the further spread of this bacterial skin infection.

 How is impetigo diagnosed?